The difference between pay if paid and pay when paid could be the difference between solvency and insolvency.

 Smith, Gambrell & Russell, LLP

-- Partner in the construction law and litigation section of Smith, Gambrell and Russell, LLP, an AmLaw 200 firm
+- Partner in the construction law section of Smith, Gambrell and Russell, LLP, an AmLaw 200 firm.

-- Part-time instructor of graduate courses in Design and Construction Law and Real Estate Development Law at the Georgia Institute of Technology
+- Part-time instructor of Construction and Development Law at the Georgia Institute of Tech-nology

 - General counsel to the Georgia Utility Contractor’s Association

-- Drafted form construction contracts for the Associated Owners and Developers, a national organization
+- Drafted form construction contracts for the Associated Owners and Developers, a national association

 - Recognized by Chambers USA, The Best Lawyers in America, and Georgia Super Lawyers